vboussange/PhDthesis/draft/conclusion.md

 - **The eco-evolutionary model on spatial graphs presented in \chapi, together with its predictions, and inverse modelling methods, could be used to advance our understanding of the processes shaping the distribution of life on Earth, and contribute to a formalization of the theory, to provide forecasts**
+- \cite{Nowak2004}: Evolutionary
+game theory is formulated in terms of phe- notypes, thereby ignoring the complexity of the genotype-phenotype mapping.
+More
   - Validation of prediction with diff in graphs --> limitation: how to determine patch size
     - Investigate whether the metrics found are correlated with biodiversity patterns
     - (i) using techniques to project real landscapes on graphs (see \cref{figSI:graph_real_land}a--b); (ii) characterising the landscape features with $\l$, $h_d$ and $r_\Theta$; and (iii) relating the obtained metrics maps to observation data.